NagaVenkata/coupon-system-frontend/README.md

 ## About project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

-CSS: using CSS modules due to time limit (later on, using for example Tailwind + sass, styled components or semantic ui)
+# CSS

-testing: npm install node-sass
+Using CSS modules due to time limit and testing together with: https://www.npmjs.com/package/node-sass npm install node-sass

-TODO: remove styled-components dependencies
+(later on, maybe use for example Tailwind + sass, styled components or semantic ui?)
+TODO: remove styled-components dependencies odyl?

 ## Start project
 - docker-compose up --build (from adoveocouponsystem repo)